Skin tension

 The folds in your skin keep on deepening all your life.

-You can observe small folds on the skin of a child, but these folds will grow and become large trenches when this person reaches old age.
+You can observe small folds on a child's skin, but these folds will grow, and become deep furrows as that person ages.

-However, one point will be more affected than the rest; it's where the two folds meet; the fold crossing.
+However, some points will be more affected than the rest; the points where two folds meet; the fold crossings.

 The skin at a fold crossing is typically ten times harder and more tense than in the rest of the folds.

-In addition, folds crossings dig much deeper into the skin.
+In addition, fold crossings penetrate much deeper into the skin than the rest of the fold.

-They turn into compacted craters that dive into whatever is beneath them and fasten the skin to that location.
+They become compacted craters that sink into whatever may be beneath them, and fasten the skin to that location.

-Several years later, the skin becomes hard like wood with reduced sensibility.
+With age, the skin becomes hard as wood with reduced sensitivity.

 Fold crossing evolution with time

-As you age, your skin loses its elasticity and becomes tight because of the increased folding.
+As you age, your fold crossings grow and harden.
+Your skin loses its elasticity and becomes tight.
 It hugs whatever is beneath it.

 All these folds have a hardening effect on your skin.